-Press Press to toggle between pattern mode (shown by not the top row of the display) and sequence mode (shown by not the top row of the display).
+Press Press to toggle between pattern mode (shown by real on the top row of the display) and sequence mode (shown by real on the top row of the display).
 In pattern mode only the current active pattern is played (in a loop).
 In sequence mode the patterns in the sequence are played as determined by the sequence settings.